How much will be paid

 - complete the record with a list of items needing attention and a record of repair and maintenance work that has been carried out

-- photographs - before and after shots of all maintenance works and minor repairs that have been carried out to be submitted with the final claim
+- before and after photographs of all maintenance works and minor repairs that have been carried out

 - stock grazing records

-- any bank statements, receipted invoices, consents or permissions connected with the work
+- consents or permissions connected with the work (in addition to the ones stated above)

 - records of all management activity on the option area for each parcel

-- photographs of the current state of the water meadow and its structural, historic and archaeological features
+- photographs of the state of the water meadow and its structural, historic and archaeological features when works completed.

-The following options and supplements can be located on the same area as this option:
+You can locate the following options and supplements on the same area as this option:

 Advice and suggestions for how to carry out this option